geminovc/model/original_bilayer/README.md

 ```
 ## Inference

-For inference, you can currently use
+For inference, you can currently use `examples/inference.py` file.
+Change the followings in the file to generate a new predicted target image:

+* `experiment_name`: The name of the experiment that you want to test
+* `experiment_dir` : The root of experiments
+* `init_which_epoch`: The epoch that you want to test
+* `source_path`: Path to your source image
+* `target_path`: Path to your target image